sharkdp/numbat/README.md

 <details>
 <summary>
-<b>Focus on interactive use</b>
+<b>Interactive terminal</b>
 </summary>
 <p></p>

 Numbat has been designed for an interactive use-case with small "one off" computations.
-In the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), you get a familiar readline interface with the usual features like a command history, Ctrl-R search and tab completion.
+Opening the `numbat` interpreter without any arguments starts a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) with a familiar readline interface, including all the usual features like a command history, Ctrl-R search or tab completion.
 </details>

 <details>